-Under the NPPF, neighbourhood plans have the opportunity to designate Local Green Spaces which are of particular importance to the local community.
+Under the NPPF, neighbourhood plans could designate Local Green Spaces which are of importance to the local community.
 This affords protection from development other than in very special circumstances.
 Paragraph 77 of the NPPF says that "Local Green Spaces should only be designated:

-- where the green space is in reasonably close proximity to the community it serves - where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land"
+- where the green space is in reasonably proximity to the community it serves - where the green area is demonstrably special to a local community and holds a local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land"